DallasMcNeil/Block-Keeper/docs/doc.md

 ### Windows

 Run `Block-Keeper-Setup.exe` to install Block Keeper.
-Save data and preferences are stored in `Users/YourName/AppData/Roaming/Block Keeper` or `%APPDATA%`.
-You may need to enable hidden folders to access them.
+Block Keeper is installed in `Users/YourName/AppData/Local`.
+Save data and preferences are stored in `Users/YourName/AppData/Roaming`.
+You may need to enable hidden folders to access these folders.

 ### MacOS